8ta4/quest/README.md

 Press `⌘ + k` for the previous unseen question.
 This is inspired by the Vim command for moving the cursor up.

+> How do you scroll to the beginning of the current segment?

+Hit `zt`.
+This Vim-inspired command will move your view to the start of the segment you're currently in.

+> How do you scroll to the end of the current segment?

+Hit `zb`.
+This Vim-inspired command will bring the bottom of your current segment into view.

+> How do you center the current segment in the viewport?

+Hit `zz`.
+This Vim-inspired command will adjust your view so that the segment is centered on your screen.

 > How do I undo toggling the seen status?

 `Space` lets you toggle the current question's seen status.